Lemony Shrimp & Couscous Bowls

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Veggie Stock Concentrate

 • Wash and dry produce. • Trim and thinly slice scallions, separating whites from greens.
-Dice tomato into ½-inch pieces.
+Halve tomatoes lengthwise.
 Trim and quarter cucumber lengthwise; slice crosswise into ½-inch pieces.
 Zest and quarter lemon.
 Peel and mince or grate garlic.
 Finely chop dill.

 • Heat a drizzle of olive oil in a small pot over medium-high heat.
 Add scallion whites; cook, stirring, until fragrant, 30 seconds.
 Stir in couscous, stock concentrate, ¾ cup water (1½ cups for 4 servings), and a big pinch of salt.
 Bring to a boil, then cover and reduce heat to low.
 Cook until tender, 6-8 minutes.
 Keep covered off heat until ready to serve.

-• Meanwhile, in a small bowl, combine tomato, cucumber, half the scallion greens, and half the Greek vinaigrette (all for 4 servings).
+• Meanwhile, in a small bowl, combine tomatoes, cucumber, half the scallion greens, and half the Greek vinaigrette (all for 4 servings).
 Season with salt and pepper.

 • In a second small bowl, combine yogurt, sour cream, juice from one lemon wedge (two wedges for 4 servings), a large drizzle of olive oil, a pinch of garlic, and as much dill as you like.
 Add water 1 tsp at a time until sauce reaches a drizzling consistency.
 Season with salt and pepper.